Theory of Majorana zero modes in unconventional superconductors: Detecting Majorana states via the Josephson effect

 where $R_{N}=\pi\hbar/(e^{2}\sigma_{N})$ is the junction's resistance in the normal state.
-For $\sigma_{N}=1$, Eq.\,(\ref{currentphase1p}) coincides with Eq.\,(\ref{currentphase1}) for a SIS junctions with $s$-wave superconductors.
+For $\sigma_{N}=1$, Eq.\,(\ref{currentphase1p}) coincides with Eq.\,(\ref{JosephsonKulik}) for SIS junctions with $s$-wave superconductors.
 The phase-dependent supercurrents are presented in Figs.\,\ref{1dJosephsonphase}(B) in the tunnel and transparent regimes.
 In Fig.\,\ref{1dJosephsontemp}(B) we also show the temperature dependence of their associated critical currents.
-The first observation is that the supercurrent exhibits a strong skewness near $\phi=\pm\pi$ as a result of the robust zero-energy crossing of their ABSs and does not depend on the junction transparency, unlike what occurs in conventional Josephson junctions.
+The first observation is that the supercurrent exhibits a strong skewness near $\varphi=\pm\pi$ as a result of the robust zero-energy crossing of their ABSs and does not depend on the junction transparency, unlike what occurs in conventional Josephson junctions.
 Thus, the current phase relation seriously deviates from a simple sinusoidal one and can be approximated by $\sin \varphi/2$ within $-\pi \leq \varphi \leq \pi$.
+Nevertheless, the supercurrent remains $2\pi$-periodic as a function of $\varphi$; under fermion parity conservation, however, the zero-energy crossing at $\varphi=\pi$ is parity protected and the supercurrent becomes $4\pi$-periodic with $\varphi$ \cite{Yakovenko,kitaev}.
 In relation to the temperature dependence, the supercurrent $R_{N}I(\varphi)$ at sufficiently low $\sigma_{N}$ is proportional to $1/T$, see red curve in Fig.\,\ref{1dJosephsontemp})(B).
 At low temperatures, however, the supercurrent $R_{N}I(\varphi)$ is proportional to $1/\sqrt{\sigma_{N}}$ \cite{TK97,Yakovenko2004}.
 Thus, the magnitude of Josephson curren for a topological Josephson junction made of 1D spin-polarized $p$-wave superconductors is seriously enhanced as compared to conventional Josephson junctions.
-This remarkable feature was initially reported in during 1996-1997 in the context of $d$-wave superconductor junctions, see Refs. \,\cite{TK96a,TKJosephson,TK97,YBJosephson}.
+This remarkable feature was initially reported during 1996-1997 in the context of $d$-wave superconductor junctions, see Refs. \,\cite{TK96a,TKJosephson,TK97,YBJosephson}.
 The critical current enhancement at low temperatures seen in $p$-wave Josephson junctions, opposite to what occurs in conventional Josephson junctions, is due to the presence of MZMs; due to ZESABSs in $d$-wave Josephson junctions.